Building A Free DIY Goat Playground – Step by Step

 Having a playground is not essential but it is amazingly helpful when training young goats to behave better.
 The playground helps them learn how to socialize with not only the other kids but with the other moms as well.

-We have since added a smaller area for our really young kids.
-This allows them to have an area all their own without risking injury with the overly rowdy older goats that tend to favor the larger spooled area.
-It consists of a bench and an old tire that we half buried in the ground to hold it up vertically.
+This allows them to have an area all their own without risking injury from the older goats, who tend to favor the larger spooled area.
+It consists of a bench and an old tire we half buried in the ground to hold it vertically.

 And of course, I could NOT get a picture of the babies here since the mamas wanted to be in the shot.
 Funny how goats are a lot like toddlers.